igo95862/bubblejail/README.md

 1. Install bubblejail from [AUR](https://aur.archlinux.org/packages/bubblejail-git/)
 1. Install the application you want to sandbox (for example, firefox)
-1. Run `auto-create` command that will look for possible applications to sandbox.
-1. The desktop entry should be created and can be found under name __{Name} bubble__
+1. Run GUI.
+1. Press 'Create instance' button at the bottom.
+1. Select a profile. (for example, firefox)
+1. Optionally change name
+1. Press 'Create'
+1. The new instance is created along with new desktop entry.

 ## Command-line utility documentation